Ayesha954-git/Backend-AI-Engineer-Internship/PostgreSQL-Docker/readme.md

 🔐 Security

-Database credentials are stored in `.env` and are not committed to GitHub.
+Database credentials are stored in `.env`.

-Only `.env.example` is included in the repository.
+The `.env` file is excluded from GitHub, while `.env.example` is provided as a template.

 🎯 Learning Outcomes

-This project demonstrates:

-* Building REST APIs with FastAPI
+* Built a REST API with FastAPI
-* Implementing CRUD operations
+* Implemented CRUD operations
-* Connecting Python to PostgreSQL
+* Connected FastAPI to PostgreSQL using Psycopg 3
-* Running PostgreSQL with Docker
+* Containerized FastAPI and PostgreSQL with Docker
-* Using Psycopg 3
+* Used Docker Compose for multi-container setup
-* Managing environment variables
+* Managed environment variables
-* Testing APIs with Swagger UI
+* Tested APIs using Swagger UI
-* Using Git and GitHub
+* Used Git and GitHub